 What did you accomplish?
 How does this result relate to the job that you are applying for?

-Selection criteria is more than just the desired skills an employer is looking for.
+Selection criteria are more than just the desired skills an employer is looking for.
 It also includes experience, abilities, awareness and both hard and soft skills.
 The most common type of selection criteria includes qualifications.
-Most jobs, especially at a professional level; have a set requirement of qualifications needed.
+Most jobs, especially at a professional level, have a set requirement of qualifications needed.

 If you want to understand more about what it takes to write a successful selection criteria response, find some of the most popular criteria skills below and our examples of them.
-Whether you need to show your abilities in communication, team work or technology, use these examples to write your perfect response based on your experience.
+Whether you need to show your communication, teamwork, or technology abilities, use these examples to write your perfect response based on your experience.

-Selection criteria: Proven ability to work in a team and in a collaborative work environment.
+Selection criteria: Proven ability to work in a team and a collaborative work environment

-This is an example of a typical team work selection criteria.
-The readers are looking for an example of when you’ve worked in a team, basically as proof that if they hire you, you’ll be able to share and work with other employees.
+Here is an example of a typical teamwork selection criteria.
+The readers are looking for an example of when you’ve worked in a team as proof that you’ll be able to share and work with other employees if they hire you.

 Selection criteria: Demonstrate a high level of effective team management

-This is a popular way of wording leadership skills selection criteria.
-When a potential employer asks this, you may either be looking at a job that requires or may require leadership in the future, or a job where you may have to be semi-autonomous.
+Here is a popular way of wording selection criteria for leadership skills.
+When a potential employer asks this, you may either be looking at a job that requires or may require leadership in the future or a position where you may have to be semi-autonomous.